Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

   - `-i` indicates the input basecalls _i.e._, the Nanopore raw-reads, what we are polishing with.
   - `-d` indicates the assembly we are polishing
 * Other flags are optional
   - `-m` allows to select an apropriate recurrent neural network model.
 The [documentation](https://github.com/nanoporetech/medaka#models) describes the models which are named to indicate i) the pore type, ii) the sequencing device (MinION or PromethION), iii) the basecaller variant, and iv) the basecaller version, with the format: `{pore}_{device}_{caller variant}_{caller version}`.
 Medaka doesn't offer an exact model for our dataset.
 We will use the closest available model: `r941_prom_fast_g303`.
-It is also possible specify a bespoke model
+It is also possible specify a bespoke model.
-  `-o` allows specify the output directory
+  - `-o` allows specify the output directory
-  `-t` allows us to specify the number of threads so we can speed the process up
+  - `-t` allows us to specify the number of threads so we can speed the process up

 The `medaka_consensus` polishing will take about 20 mins so we will run it in the background and redirect the output to a file.
 Make sure you are in the `analysis` folder and run the `medaka_consensus` on `assembly.fasta`: